Skip to content

 According to Microsoft’s Windows Recovery documentation, the BCD file is a firmware-independent database that replaced BOOT.INI in Windows Vista.
 When this file gets corrupted, Windows can’t determine which OS to load, what boot parameters to use, or which device drivers are needed.

 The most common causes include incorrect boot configuration settings, hard drive failures or corruption, sudden power outages during system updates, and incomplete Windows installations.
-We tested all four scenarios on separate PCs.
-Power outages during updates caused the error most reliably, corrupting the BCD in 3 out of 3 test attempts.
+Of these, power outages during updates trigger the error most reliably, since they can corrupt the BCD mid-write.

 In many cases, you’ll see a message stating “Your PC needs to be repaired”, which confirms a serious boot issue.